carpentries/instructor-training/episodes/01-welcome.md

 ## Instructor Training Workshop Overview

-The goal of this two-day training is to provide you with the skills and information you need to become a certified Carpentries Instructor.
+The goal of this training is to provide you with the skills and information you need to become a certified Carpentries Instructor.
 Our expectations of certified Instructors is that they: